Masterminds/cookoo-web-tutorial/README.md

 you map a *route name* to a *chain of sequentially-run commands*.

 A *route*, in Cookoo, can be thought of as a specific task to be done.
-Let's give a really lame example:
+Let's give a really lame example.

+## Really Lame Example

 > Task: Make a peanut butter and jelly sandwhich